https://www.deakin.edu.au/__data/assets/image/0003/549174/21975_Bachelor-of-Design-Architecture_hero.jpg

 Undergoing regular and rigorous review processes carried out by external professional bodies means that this course maintains its quality and industry relevance.

-When the five year program has been successfully completed you have an accredited academic qualification and on your way to becoming a registered architect with the ARVB Architects Registration Board of Victoria.
+When the five-year program has been successfully completed you have an AACA (Architects Accreditation Council of Australia) accredited academic qualification and are on your way to becoming a registered architect via any state registration boards, such as the ARBV Architects Registration Board of Victoria.

-Validated and recognised by the Board of Architects Malaysia (Lembaga Arkitek Malaysia) this course is included on their List of Recognised Architectural Programmes.
+Validated and recognised by the Board of Architects Malaysia (Lembaga Arkitek Malaysia) this course is included on the List of Recognised Architectural Programs, giving you eligibility to register as a Graduate Architect with the Lembaga Arkitek Malaysia.

 Course learning outcomes